What is a green laneway?

 This is a Step-by-Step guide and a set of guiding Service Design Principles to kickstart your own independent and self-managed green infrastructure program in your local city.
 It contains a tangible design and funding model which can be replicated, adapted and scaled internationally.

 Who are we?

 This work was created through a global research partnership between three distinct collaborators.
-Melbourne based social innovation agency, Thick worked closely with the City of Melbourne, and Arup – an international design, engineering and business consultancy.
+Melbourne based social innovation agency, Today worked closely with the City of Melbourne, and Arup – an international design, engineering and business consultancy.

 We are sharing our knowledge and expertise to encourage other local communities worldwide to kickstart and take ownership of their own sustainability solutions.